alecthegeek/alecthegeek.github.io.old/source/_posts/2013-05-26-handy-hack-windows-beyond-compare-3-on-os-x.markdown

 You can then set the wrapper script to be your compare tool in the various tools you use.
 I've tested this using `git difftool`, please let me know if you have problems.

-The underyling assumption is that
+The underlying assumption is that
-Wine provides a drive that maps to the root of your file system (on my system it's `z:`) and that work is done relative to that
+Wine provides a drive that maps to the root of your file system (on my system it's `z:`) :nd that work is done relative to that